 Since 2009 the Flying Pig Marathon has been taking steps to be a more sustainable event by practicing the three R’s of waste management: Reduce, Reuse and Recycle.

-- The event Expo featured a ‘Green Zone’ where sustainability efforts were promoted in collaboration with five community partner groups.
-The area offered sign-ups for carpool parking, sold recycled bags made of race bibs and ribbons, and showed a sample recycling station.
+- The P&G Health and Fitness Expo featured a ‘Green Zone’ where sustainability efforts were promoted in collaboration with four community partner groups.
+The area offered sign-ups for carpool parking and featured the Flying Pig sustainability efforts.
+In 2019 we focused on educating the public on what items are recyclable in the city of Cincinnati.

 Future Plans for Greening Flying Pig Marathon